jiamin0329/.emacs.d/README.md

-# myemacs
-my emacs configuration
+# Emacs Configuration from Jiamin Xu